 While Halloween had received unanimous praise upon its release, barely eighteen months had passed since its release and its most notorious successor, Friday the 13th, had only served to anger and disgust the film critic community.
 ‘Low budget in the worse sense, with no apparent talent or intelligence to offset its technical inadequacies, Friday the 13th has nothing to offer but its title,’ declared Variety in their scathing review, while the Hollywood Reporter added, ‘The kids are knocked off one-by-one, with the killer and clichéd motivations being finally revealed in the final sequence.
 Cunningham seems obsessed with shock value, which is the only thing he achieves during the ninety-one minute running time.’
 If the critics were to have been believed then Friday the 13th was destined to disappear without a trace but as word began to spread from cinemagoers who were both fascinated and disgusted by the graphic onscreen violence, curious patrons were eager to witness the carnage for themselves.

-The impact of Friday the 13th was immediate as other producers were desperate to repeat its success, much as Cunningham had done with Halloween.
+The impact of Friday the 13th was immediate and soon other producers were desperate to repeat its success, much as Cunningham had done with Halloween.
 Even those films that had already completed principal photography by the time of Friday the 13th’s release were marketed by distributors in a similar fashion and by the end of 1980 the likes of The Boogeyman and Fade to Black were catering to the same audience.
 Over the next two years cinemas and drive-ins across America were awash with their own variations and these were manifested in the form of The Burning and My Bloody Valentine.
 By the time that Paramount released a sequel to Friday the 13th in April 1981 the market had already become saturated with a host of imitators but over the next few years the slasher genre would come to be dominated by Jason Voorhees.

 But Cunningham had never envisioned Jason as the villain, nor had he intended on creating a sequel and so when Paramount expressed interest in developing a follow-up he refused to participate, instead turning his attention to a more respectable thriller called A Stranger Is Watching.
 Savini would also express his disappointment at Jason becoming the antagonist of a sequel and instead opted to work on other violent slasher films, employing his creative art on such classics as Maniac and The Prowler.
 With its two main participants having turned their back on their creation, Paramount and the property’s producers, Georgetown Productions, were forced to look elsewhere for a creative team that could bring Jason back from the dead.
 But as luck would have it, they wouldn’t have to search far.